yazminahmed15/yazminahmed15/README.md

 📚 Bookstore UI

 🔹 A responsive bookstore website where users can browse books, add them to a cart, and proceed to checkout.
-🛠️ Tech Stack: HTML, CSS, JavaScript, React.js,  Bootstrap
+🛠️ Tech Stack: HTML, CSS, JavaScript

 🏭 Factory Conveyor Game